sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Incident Severity Classification.md

 - **Functional Impact:** High
 - **Justification:** The primary business function which is the online product sales is completely disrupted.
 Customers cannot make purchases, halting core operations and damaging the company’s reputation.

+---

 - **Economic Impact:** High
 - **Justification:** The organization faces at least $2 million in losses per day, with potential long-term effects on customer trust and brand value.
 This qualifies as a severe economic impact.

+---

--**Recoverability Effort:** Extended
+- **Recoverability Effort:** Extended
--**Justification:** The attack originates from multiple distributed sources, overwhelming in-house mitigation capabilities.
+- **Justification:** The attack originates from multiple distributed sources, overwhelming in-house mitigation capabilities.
 Also with the need for an external partner indicates that the recovery process will not be quick or simple.

+---

--**Information Impact:** Low
+- **Information Impact:** Low
--**Justification:** There is no evidence of data theft or alteration as this is a pure availability attack targeting service uptime rather than data confidentiality or integrity.
+- **Justification:** There is no evidence of data theft or alteration as this is a pure availability attack targeting service uptime rather than data confidentiality or integrity.
 So at this point there is no customer data, financial information, or proprietary data has been compromised.

+---

 ## Overall Incident Severity